-Evolutionary FCMAC-BYY applied to stream data analysis.
+Evolutionary FCMAC-BYY applied to stream data analysis

 Full text is not in this repository.

 A data stream is an ordered sequence of instances that can be read only once or a small number of times using limited computing and storage capabilities.
 Stream data analysis is a critical issue in many application areas such as network fraud detection, stock market prediction, and web searches.
 In this research, our previously proposed FCMAC-BYY, that uses Bayesian Ying-Yang (BYY) learning in the fuzzy cerebellar model articulation controller(FCMAC), will be advanced by evolutionary computation and dynamic rule

 |Additional Information:||Conference details: Simulated Evolution and Learning, 8th International Conference, SEAL 2010.
 Held at Kanpur, India, December 1-4, 2010.|

-|Deposited On:||18 Jan 2011 13:43|
+|Date Deposited:||18 Jan 2011 13:43|

 |Last Modified:||07 Mar 2017 12:08|